-This workbook is designed to be used to be used by clinicians and participants in a clinician-led group utilizing Compassion Focused Group Therapy for University Counseling Centers.
+This workbook is designed to be used by clinicians and participants in a clinician-led group utilizing Compassion Focused Group Therapy for University Counseling Centers.

 Table of Contents

-1. Compassion and the Tricky Brain 2.
+Introduction & Welcome 1.
+Introduction, Compassion and the Tricky Brain 2.
 Three Systems of Emotion 3.
 Mindfulness 4.
 Feeling Safe and Receiving Compassion for Others 5.
 Compassionate-Self 6.
 Multiple Selves 7.
 Self-Criticism 8.
 Shame and Guilt 9.
-Deepening Compassion for Self 10.
+Deepening Compassion for the Self 10.
 Compassionate Assertiveness 11.
 Forgiveness 12.
-Envisioning a Compassionate Future
+Envisioning a Compassionate Future Index

 Rachel Arnold is a graduate student at Brigham Young University studying clinical psychology.
 She is involved in clinical work and group therapy research.

 Cameron T. Alldredge is completing his doctoral internship in a university counseling center.
 As an emerging psychologist, he is passionate about teaching, research, and clinical practice.

 Kara Cattani is a clinical professor and director of Student Development Services at Brigham Young University.
 She divides her time between administrative work, clinical practice, training of graduate students, consulting, and clinical research.